Road-To-FinOps-Deploy/aws_tf_unused_workspaces/README.md

 # Gets Idle AWS Workspaces

 ```
-The script schedules the review of any workspaces that have had 0 userconnection events for "threshold" days, defaults to 28.  (deafult 7).
+The script schedules the review of any workspaces that have had 0 userconnection events for "threshold" days, defaults to 28.
 This reviews all regions in your account
 ```